Terraforming-Planet/demo-repository/README.md

 # 🌍 Terraforming Planet — Image Generation Lab

-> **Eksperymentalne laboratorium generowania grafik AI**
+> **Experimental AI image generation laboratory**
-> Projekt edukacyjno-inżynieryjny pokazujący, jak **GPT Image + Codex + Cloudflare Workers**
+> An educational and engineering project demonstrating how **GPT Image + Codex + Cloudflare Workers**
-> mogą być użyte do nauki terraformowania, formowania terenu i projektowania technologii przyszłości.
+> can be used to learn terraformating, terrain shaping, and future-oriented technology design.

 ---

-## ✨ Idea projektu
+## ✨ Project Idea

-**Terraforming Planet** to praktyczny eksperyment pokazujący pełny proces tworzenia generatora grafik AI — od pomysłu, przez architekturę kodu, aż po działającą aplikację webową.

-Projekt nie skupia się wyłącznie na estetyce obrazów.
-Celem jest **zrozumienie procesów**:
+**Terraforming Planet** is a hands-on experiment showing the complete process of building an AI image generator — from concept, through code architecture, to a working web application.

+The project does not focus solely on image aesthetics.
+Its goal is to **understand processes**:
-- terraformowania planet,
+- planetary terraforming,
-- kształtowania terenu (góry, doliny, pustynie, oceany),
-- wykorzystania energii (np. fotowoltaiczne maszyny),
-- oraz pracy z AI jako narzędziem inżynierskim i edukacyjnym.
+- terrain shaping (mountains, valleys, deserts, oceans),
+- energy utilization (e.g. photovoltaic machines),
+- and using AI as an engineering and educational tool.

 ---

-## 🧠 Jak powstał generator?
+## 🧠 How was the generator built?

-1. **Koncepcja**
+1. **Concept**
-   Wizualizacja terraformowania jako narzędzie nauki i analizy.
+   Terraforming visualization as a learning and analysis tool.

 2. **Codex**
-   Iteracyjne projektowanie struktury repozytorium i poprawianie kodu.
+   Iterative design of repository structure and code refinement.

 3. **GPT Image API**
-   Generowanie realistycznych grafik (zwracanych jako base64).
+   Generation of realistic images (returned as base64).

 4. **Cloudflare Workers**
-   Bezpieczne API — klucz OpenAI nigdy nie trafia do frontendu.
+   Secure API — the OpenAI key never reaches the frontend.

 5. **Vite + Vanilla JS**
-   Lekki, szybki frontend bez zbędnych frameworków.
+   Lightweight, fast frontend without heavy frameworks.

 6. **GitHub Actions**
-   Automatyczne budowanie i publikacja aplikacji.

-Repozytorium dokumentuje **całą drogę powstawania generatora**, a nie tylko efekt końcowy.
+   Automated build and deployment.

+The repository documents the **entire creation journey**, not just the final result.

 ---

-## 🧱 Struktura repozytorium
+## 🧱 Repository Structure

-text
 /apps
  ├─ web/              → Frontend (Vite + Vanilla JS)
  │   ├─ src/
- │   │   ├─ styles/   → główne style UI
+ │   │   ├─ styles/   → main UI styles
- │   │   └─ assets/   → SVG, ikony, tła
+ │   │   └─ assets/   → SVGs, icons, backgrounds
- │   └─ dist/         → build produkcyjny
+ │   └─ dist/         → production build
  │
- └─ worker/           → API generowania obrazów
+ └─ worker/           → Image generation API
      └─ Cloudflare Workers + OpenAI

 ---

-🎨 Co oferuje aplikacja?
+🎨 What does the app offer?

-🧪 Laboratorium obrazów
+🧪 Image laboratory

-✍️ Edytor promptów (styl, format, rozmiar)
+✍️ Prompt editor (style, format, size)

-🖼️ Generowanie obrazów AI
+🖼️ AI image generation

-📋 Kopiowanie promptów i analiza wyników

-⚡ Renderowanie przez data_url (bez tymczasowych linków)
+📋 Prompt copying and result analysis
+⚡ Rendering via data_url (no temporary links)

 ---

-🚀 Uruchomienie lokalne
+🚀 Local Setup

 Frontend